pravirgoosari/CandidStance/README.md

 - Next.js team for the excellent framework
 - OpenAI for GPT-4 API
 - Google for Custom Search API
-- AWS for hosting and database services
+- AWS for EKS, ECR, and RDS services
+- Kubernetes community for container orchestration